cde-ev/cdedb2/doc/source/Realm_Assembly_Voting-Details.rst

 is also denoted as ``_bar_`` but has a slightly different semantically meaning:
 It behaves as option to **reject all candidates**.

-I the a voter choose the ``_bar_`` option, all other choices are lost.
+I the a voter choose the ``_bar_`` option, all other individual votes are lost.
 So, the following is a legal vote

 * |uncheck| Anton
 * |uncheck| Berta